 Not all so-called climate change deniers are actually like people who keep insisting that the earth is flat, but the term “climate change denier” suggests that they are.
 Always keep an open mind.

 - Lecture 23.
 Why didn’t we foresee this?

 Looking back into history, we can see choices that we made that now look incredibly dumb.
 Technological progress is not always progress, even though a lot of it is.

 Humans are becoming more conscious of what they are doing to their habitat and the other species in it.
 This is leading to the development of new disciplines.

 In this lecture, I will also give you tips for how to move forward in your own life and work regarding what we’ve talked about.

 I will likely add more lectures later, for example, on end-of-life decisions and on modern slavery.

-The first reviews say that I am a knowledgeable instructor who provides valuable information and helpful practical activities as well as clear explanations.
-Who I am?
+- I am a knowledgeable instructor who provides you with valuable information and helpful practical activities as well as clear explanations according to the reviews.

-* I am a former board member of the Environmental Chemistry (and Toxicology) Section of the Royal Netherlands Chemical Society and of NIMF, a Dutch organization for women in science and technology.
+- I was a board member of the Environmental Chemistry (and Toxicology) Section of the Royal Netherlands Chemical Society and of NIMF, a Dutch organization for women in science and technology for about three years.

 Have a wonderful day.